peterdee/heroku-buildpack-tesseract-en-ru/README.md

 This package provides a custom Heroku buildpack providing the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) binary **(4.0)** and all the required libraries to Heroku apps.
 Training data for **English** and **Russian** languages included.

+You can see this buildpack in action at https://tesseract-demo.herokuapp.com

 This version is a modification of https://github.com/pathwaysmedical/heroku-buildpack-tesseract with Russian language support.

 ### Configuration